scionproto/scion/doc/ColibriDesign.rst

 MAC computed by *B*, which is only known to *B* and *A*.

-The MAC values when ``C=1`` are communicated in the successful response of a reservation setup or renewal, without any type of encryption.
+The MAC values when ``C=1`` are communicated in the successful response of a segment or E2E reservation setup or renewal, without any type of encryption.
 In the same response message, we add each of the :math:`\sigma_B` for each AS *B* part of the path, but encrypted only for *A*, e.g. using DRKey.